-In addition to running the TKTS booths, Theatre Development Fund offers tickets to some of the city’s most vibrant Off-Off Broadway performances for, you guessed it, only nine dollars.
+In addition to running the TKTS booths, the Theatre Development Fund offers tickets to some of the city’s most vibrant Off-Off Broadway performances for only $11.
 Members can sign up for free on the website and purchase these super-cheap tickets to dozens and dozens of plays, musicals, and events.

 RUSH and Standing Room Only Tickets

-Ever wonder about those lines outside “Matilda” in the morning?
+Ever wonder about those lines outside “Hamilton” in the morning?
 Most Broadway shows offer a select number of discounted day-of tickets to savvy theatergoers.
 Dedicated patrons arrive hours before the box office opens to snatch up these great deals; though policies vary from theater to theater, most tickets are under $40 and available daily.
-Want to know how early to line up?
-Check out Broadway Spotted’s Rush Report for weekly trends.

 HIPTIX at Roundabout

-Theater lovers ages 18–35 can take advantage of this fantastic program from Roundabout Theatre Company; sign up online to purchase $20-$25 advance tickets to any of Roundabout’s Broadway, Off-Broadway, and Underground productions, and keep an eye out for Hiptix nights—special performances featuring post-show receptions (and refreshments) exclusively for members.
-Over 35?
-Check out Roundabout’s Access10 for $10 tickets to the first four previews of any production.
+Theater lovers ages 18–40 can take advantage of this fantastic program from Roundabout Theatre Company; sign up online to purchase $30 advance tickets to any of Roundabout’s Broadway, Off-Broadway, and Underground productions, and keep an eye out for Hiptix nights—special performances featuring post-show receptions (and refreshments) exclusively for members.
+Over 40?
+Check out ACCESS Roundabout for $10 tickets to the first four previews of any production.

-This deal from 2econd Stage Theatre allows audience members ages 30 and under to purchase $30 tickets to most performances, and invites them to the “30 & Under Afterparty,” where young audience members enjoy good conversation, free drinks, and snacks.
+This deal from Second Stage Theatre allows audience members aged 30 and under to purchase $30 tickets to most performances, and invites them to the 30 Under 30 After Party, where young audience members enjoy good conversation, free drinks, and snacks.
 Military discounts are also available online and at the box office, and students can buy inexpensive rush tickets one hour before curtain.

 Pay What You Can and PS35 at Primary Stages